 Many preppers have a stash of antibiotic ointments and pills labeled for fish.
-During the pandemic many fish antibiotics sold out over fears that medications and supplies from foreign countries would run out.
+During the COVID-19 pandemic, many fish antibiotics sold out over fears that medications and supplies from foreign countries would run out.
 Unfortunately, many antibiotics are made overseas.
 Our dependence on nations halfway around the world for lifesaving medications is a major problem brought on by vast globalization and outsourcing.

 While natural antibiotics are no substitute for those discovered and compounded by mankind, it’s helpful to know what you might have around you that could provide some prevention or relief during a long emergency or SHTF scenario.